dejanu/cheeatos/elastic.md

 * Cluster state =  a **red** cluster means that at least on primary shard and its replicas are not allocated to a node.
 * Ultimately, red shards cause red clusters, and red indexes cause red shards.
+* OpenSearch Service keeps trying to take automated snapshots of all indexes regardless of their status, but the snapshots fail while the red cluster status persists.

-* To indetify the indexes causing the red cluster status:
+* To identify the indexes causing the red cluster status:
 ```bash
 # unassigned shards allocation explained
 GET _cluster/allocation/explain